 Dawn and I go way back because she was my very first networking challenge interview!
 You can watch or read the interview here.
 (I have now done 31 interviews since Dawn’s interview a year ago…WOW!)

-There were a lot of fun questions in the interview so I thought I would share it with you as well!
+There were a lot of fun questions, so I thought I would share the interview with Classy Career Girl!

 Dawn: Tell us what your “profession” is (i.e. What’s your day job?)